peterlacko/gooddata-ui/docs/ht_create_visualization_programmatically.md

 2. Obtain data identifiers using [gdc-catalog-export](gdc-catalog-export).

-3. Create a JavaScript object with the exported data, and save it.
+3. Create a JavaScript object with the exported data and save it.

 ```javascript
 // catalogue.js